 The rationale for setting upfront terms of access

 The shift to upfront term-setting by the regulator and adoption of a building block pricing model reflect an industry-wide desire for telecommunications services to be regulated in a manner more consistent with the regulation of access to utilities networks.
 In particular, the regulatory regimes created under the Australian National Electricity Law18 and National Gas Law19 provided models that were frequently referred to in public consultations.20

-However, there remain significant differences between the legislative frameworks underpinning the electricity and gas sectors’ regulatory regimes, on the one hand, and the scheme now applying to telecommunications under part XIC of the CCA, on the other.
+However, there remain significant differences between the legislative frameworks underpinning the electricity and gas sectors’ regulatory regimes, and the scheme now applying to telecommunications under part XIC of the CCA.
 The electricity and gas regimes are characterised by intricate prescription of detail in the legislation, setting out the process for periodically determining pricing (and other terms of access).
 In contrast, the powers now given to the ACCC under part XIC, especially the ‘access determination’ and ‘binding rules of conduct’ powers, are granted in broad terms that make the ACCC’s decisions highly discretionary.

 The regulatory model to be adopted is ultimately guided only by the requirement that it furthers the very broadly stated purposes of part XIC as a whole; namely, the promotion of the long-term interests of end-users of telecommunications services.21